Philly's shame: City ignores thousands of poisoned kids

 In September, a state-licensed, lead-risk assessor, Criterion Laboratories of Bensalem took dust-wipe samples throughout the house.

 Four of the eight areas tested for lead dust came back as hazardous: the basement floor, a stairwell step leading up to the second-floor bedrooms, a bedroom windowsill, and the foyer floor at the front door.

 A sample from the floor of the unfinished basement, where the previous tenants' kids often played, tested at 766 micrograms of lead in dust per square foot — 19 times higher than the residential limit set by federal regulations.

 Lead dust at dangerous levels, invisible to the eye, was lying in wait for its next likely firstname.lastname@example.org, 215-854-5933, @barbaralaker

-“Toxic City” is an ongoing series that examines how environmental hazards in Philadelphia harm poor and minority children and others.
+“Toxic City” is a series that examines how environmental hazards in Philadelphia harm poor and minority children and others.
 The project is supported by a grant from the University of Southern California Center for Health Journalism and the Dennis A. Hunt Fund for Health Journalism.